General Dynamics F-16XL: NASA testing

-In 1988, the two aircraft were taken out of storage and turned over to NASA Ames-Dryden Flight Research Facility for supersonic laminar flow research for the High Speed Civil Transport (HSCT) program.
+In 1988, the two aircraft were turned over to NASA Ames-Dryden Flight Research Facility for supersonic laminar flow research for the High Speed Civil Transport (HSCT) program.
 The F-16XL was considered ideal for these tests because of its cranked-arrow wing and high-speed, high-altitude capabilities.
-The tests were carried out by a NASA and industry team and intended to achieve laminar flow over the wings, validate computational fluid dynamics (CFD) design methodology, and test active suction systems.
+The tests were carried out by a NASA and industry team and were intended to achieve laminar flow over the wings, validate computational fluid dynamics (CFD) design methodology, and test active suction systems.
 These tests involved the installation of either passive or active suction aerodynamic gloves.
 The active suction glove was intended to suck away turbulent airflow over the wings during supersonic flight, restoring laminar flow and reducing drag.
 The NASA Langley Research Center developed and coordinated F-16XL experiments.